psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 "Lady Barrow's five little girls were with us, and he won their hearts by writing his name in their albums; in the signature of one, the best written of the five, he wrote his name with a single *l*.
 His good humour and kindness to the children, indeed to everybody, was remarkable."

 As Mr Croker told me the story, it was this very good nature that led to the misspelling.
 When he wrote his name in the album of the yougest of the little girls he, with characteristic thoughtfulness, wrote it in a large text hand.
 This no doubt led to the error.
-The youn g lady discovered the mistake, and said, "Why, you donlt know how to spell your own name."
+The youn g lady discovered the mistake, and said, "Why, you don't know how to spell your own name."
 The Duke looked at it and laughed, and said, "My dear, you take care of that signatue, for it is the only time in my life I ever made such a mistake. `[This was a mistake of the Duke's.
 He had previously written his name in the vistor's book at Eton as "Welington."
 We remember directing Mr Thoms's attention to this autograph when he and other joyous members of the Cocked Hat Club (all F.S.A.'s) went over to Eton College a few years ago.]`

 The last communciation from Mr. Croker, a query respecting Pope and Gay, appeared in "N. & Q." of August 1, 1857.
 On the morning of Monday, the 10th, the post brought me an interesting letter from him in connexion with his proposed edition of Pope; and before that day had closed the long, useful, and distinguished career of Mr. Croker came to an end.
 He had ceased from his labours and was at rest.